-Professors: Bunn, C. Johnson (Chair), Montgomery, Thompson, Wood Associate Professors: Magee, Ross, Starkey, Wagoner Assistant Professors: Dean, Jenkins, Matthews Instructors: R. Fleming, Foster Part-time Instructors: Bailey, Harthcock, Keeton, Long, Martin (662) 846-4190
+Professors: Bunn, C. Johnson (Chair), Montgomery, Starkey, Thompson, Wood Associate Professors: Magee, Ross, Wagoner Assistant Professors: Dean, Jenkins, Matthews Instructors: Fleming, Foster, Long (662) 846-4190

-The objective of the Division of Management, Marketing, and Business Administration is to provide students degree programs which afford a broad range of career opportunities for individuals who desire to specialize in Management, Marketing, Office Administration, General Business, or Business Education.
+The objective of the Division of Management, Marketing, and Business Administration is to provide students degree programs which afford a broad range of career opportunities for individuals who desire to specialize in Management, Marketing, General Business, or Hospitality Services Management.
 In addition to a well-balanced background in general education, the curriculum includes core courses in accounting, economics, finance, and communication in order to establish a strong common body of knowledge in business administration.